How we support researchers

 Recently we collaborated with a number of our researchers to produce 3 minute research pitch videos.
 Learn more about the work of Malouke Kuiper and the relationship between behaviour and law, below.

+Creating impact with research can be a challenge for those within the field of Law.
+What counts as Impact?
+How do you measure it?
 Knowledge utilisation is a fixed component of every NWO grant application nowadays.
 In fact, most research grant applications have a greater chance of success if they can clearly demonstrate the concrete impact they will have on society.
 But how do you go about drafting such an application?
 And what possibilities are there, besides workshops or conferences, to create value for society?
 We are happy to help you answer these questions!

 Networking and Partnerships